 Donhobo Women’s Walking Waterproof Trousers

-The Donhobo trousers have a zip front waist and elasticated back waist.
+The Donhobo trousers have a zip front waist and an elasticated back waist.
 The knees are reinforced and there are several zipped pockets.
 An inner fleece layer will make them warm; but be warned that it’s flammable, so be careful near the stove.

 Rohan’s Women’s Ventus Overtrousers